tus/tus-resumable-upload-protocol/protocol.md

 #### HEAD

-Servers MUST always return an `Offset` header for `HEAD` requests against a tus resource, even if it is `0`, or the upload is already considered completed.
+Servers MUST always return an `Upload-Offset` header for `HEAD` requests against a tus resource, even if it is `0`, or the upload is already considered completed.
-If the tus resource is not found Servers MUST return either `404` or `403` without an `Offset` header.
+If the tus resource is not found Servers MUST return either `404` or `403` without an `Upload-Offset` header.

 #### PATCH

-Servers MUST accept `PATCH` requests against any tus resource and apply the bytes contained in the message at the given `Offset`.
+Servers MUST accept `PATCH` requests against any tus resource and apply the bytes contained in the message at the given `Upload-Offset`.
 All `PATCH` requests MUST use `Content-Type: application/offset+octet-stream`.

-The `Offset` value MUST be equal to the current offset of the resource.
+The `Upload-Offset` value MUST be equal to the current offset of the resource.
 In order to achieve parallel upload the [Concatenation](#concatenation) extension MAY be used.
 If the offsets do not match the Server MUST respond with the `409 Conflict` status code without modifying the upload resource.